3DSSpatial/spatial-svelte-template/docs/README-EMBEDDING.md

 # Getting Started

-To test zea-svelt-template embedded on your system, and run through the following steps.
+To test zea-svelte-template embedded on your system, and run through the following steps.

 In the root of the project, run the svelete app as normal using dev.